zeratulhx/Actions-OP/README.md

 - Sign up and sign in to your Github Account.
 - Click the right up corner [Fork](https://github.com/digitcloud/Actions-OP/ ) to your repository.
-- Edit the diy.sh file and third_party.sh file while you could add external source packages, modify default ip address or root password, and even more out of your imagine.
+- Edit the diy.sh file and third_party.sh file while you could add external source packages, modify default ip address, and even more out of your imagine.
 - Begin the compile task, upload your predefined .config file (But suggest modifying params based on this config file to avoid unnecessary errors during compilation).
-- The compilation progress could be found on corresponding task in the Action page.
-Meanwhile, a step of logging into the virtual machine requires you to look into the **progress before hand.**
+- To start the workflow, click the Actions page and choose the specified workflow stream, click the `Run workflow` button and select whether you need to SSH to the host.
+The compilation progress could be found on corresponding task in the Action page.
 - After you complete amending, wait the process about 2.5 hrs to run and later you would download your openwrt firmwares on `Artifacts`.
+- The firmwares could also be found on the latest release page.